The advice below provides information on different aspects of the planning process

 You can apply online via the ePlanning.scot website

-Please fill out the forms carefully as failure to provide all of the information required may result in a delay in determining your application.
+Please complete the forms carefully as failure to provide all of the information required may result in a delay in validating your application.

 If we do require additional information we will contact you by letter.
 If the requested information is not provided within 21 days we may treat the application as having been withdrawn or refuse it on the grounds of insufficient information.